tjwalch/django-livereload-server/README.rst

   $ ./manage.py livereload

 Extra files and/or paths to watch for changes can be added as positional arguments.
+Host and port can be overridden with ``--host`` and ``port`` options.

 Start the development server as usual with ``./manage.py runserver``.
-The command now accepts two additional
+The command now accepts three additional
 options:

 * ``--nolivereload`` to disable livereload functionality
+* ``--livereload-host`` to override both default and settings file specified host address
 * ``--livereload-port`` to override both default and settings file specified port

 Background